earvinpiamonte/mbx-cli/README.md

 ## Update or add `mbx-gulp` template

-To update or add [mbx-gulp](https://github.com/earvinpiamonte/mbx-gulp) on your current app project, execute the `build` command with the `-u` option:
+To update or add [mbx-gulp](https://github.com/earvinpiamonte/mbx-gulp) on your current app project:

 > NOTE: Stop any currently running processes such as gulp watch before running any `npx mbx-cli` commands.